inbo/tutorials/content/articles/spatial_mgrs/index.md

-As an example, we calculate the projected easting (X) and northing (Y) of a point in Belgium using the `sf` package in R, at the millimeter resolution.
+As an example, we calculate the projected easting (X) and northing (Y) of a point in Belgium using the `sf` package in R, at the millimeter precision.
 The CRS uses the geodetic datum ‘ETRS89’ [^3] and the ‘UTM zone 31N’ map projection (CRS ‘EPSG:25831’).

 ``` r